SixofClubsss/dDice/README.md

     13  LET currentHeight = BLOCK_HEIGHT()
     14  LET betAmount = DEROVALUE()
     15  LET sendToAddr = SIGNER()
+    16  IF ADDRESS_STRING(sendToAddr) == "" THEN GOTO 500   // If ringsize is != 2, we just return 0, append balance and close out.
+We cannot send funds back or anything, so it is added to SC balance.
+This should be WARNING on all dApp frontends

     40  LET minWager = LOAD("minWager")
     41  LET maxWager = LOAD("maxWager")